MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Experiments

-\paragraphsection{Datasets and Metrics} We evaluate the proposed method on UESTC-MMEA-CL~\cite{xu2024mmea}, a multimodal egocentric benchmark consisting of RGB, gyroscope, and accelerometer streams over 32 activity classes.
-We follow both the novel activity detection and known-class incremental learning protocols.
+We evaluate the proposed method on UESTC-MMEA-CL~\cite{xu2024mmea}, a multimodal egocentric benchmark consisting of RGB, gyroscope, and accelerometer streams over 32 activity classes.
+The experiments cover three class-incremental settings, with 8, 4, or 2 new activity classes introduced per task.
+We follow protocols for both novel activity detection and known-class classification.
 For novelty detection~\cite{li2024prokt}, we report the area under the ROC curve ($\mathbf{AUC}_{\mathrm{T}}$) and the false positive rate at 95\% true positive rate ($\mathbf{FPR95}_{\mathrm{T}}$).
-For known-class continual recognition~\cite{kim2025owcl}, we report the average accuracy ($\mathbf{ACC}_{\mathrm{T}}$) and forgetting ($\mathbf{FGT}_{\mathrm{T}}$) across all tasks.
+For known-class classification~\cite{kim2025owcl}, we report the average accuracy ($\mathbf{ACC}_{\mathrm{T}}$) and forgetting ($\mathbf{FGT}_{\mathrm{T}}$) across all tasks.

-\paragraphsection{Comparing methods} We compare MAND against representative methods for both novelty scoring and continual known-class recognition.
-For novelty scoring, we consider widely used post-hoc methods, including MSP~\cite{hendrycks2016msp}, MaxLogit~\cite{hendrycks2022maxlogit}, Entropy~\cite{chan2021entropy}, and Energy~\cite{liu2020energy}.
-For continual known-class learning, we evaluate representative replay-based methods, including iCaRL~\cite{rebuffi2017icarl}, ER~\cite{chaudhry2019er}, DER++~\cite{buzzega2020der}, and Foster~\cite{wang2022foster}, as well as multimodal CL methods, including CMR-MFN~\cite{wang2023cmrmfn} and MONET~\cite{chee2025monet}.
-For Table~\ref{tab:comp_novelty}, each CL method is paired with each novelty scoring function.
-Unlike the baseline combinations, MAND is evaluated as a unified framework that jointly performs continual learning and modality-aware novelty scoring.